-What you need to know about Sexuality
+What you need to know about Sexuality and Gender

 Sexuality is more than sex.
 Sex is about a physical act.
 Sexuality is a basic part of who someone is and includes values, attitudes and behaviours.
 It involves relationships with other people, feelings, communication, intimacy, attitudes to one's own body and ideas about how men and women should behave.
 Sexuality is part of each individual from birth til death.
 Young people learn by observing their parents/whanau - how people relate to others, express loving, caring feelings and how they respect other people's differences, including different values.
 Young people may also learn by experimenting and risk-taking.